VitalPBX/Google_ASR_VitalPBX/README.md

-Google Speech recognition in VitalPBX
+Google Speech Recognition in VitalPBX
 =====

 This script makes use of Google's Cloud Speech API in order to render speech